Joint Ownership Contract: A General Guide

 Dispute Resolution in a Joint Ownership Contract

 A joint ownership contract has necessary arrangements for a breach or dispute.
-The procedure also has a set timeline with each step, which can reserve some time and money for the partners involved in the dispute.
+The contract may also create a set timeline with each step, which can save some time and money for the partners involved in the dispute.
 This can be done through mediation or a lawsuit.
-It consists of
+It consists of:

 - Informal Ways of Dispute Resolution: This involves a dispute notice clearly explaining the dispute and the parties therein.
 Further, an executive officer shall be in charge of settling the dispute.